Fiduciary Counsel | Real Estate Tax Planning | 2026

 The entire 1031 exchange framework runs on two sequential deadlines, both of which begin the moment you close on the sale of your relinquished property:

-- 180-Day Closing Rule: You must close on one or more of your identified replacement properties within 180 calendar days of the original sale — or by your tax return due date if earlier.
-If your sale closed April 9, 2026, your replacement closing deadline is October 6, 2026.
+You must close on one or more of your identified replacement properties within 180 calendar days of the original sale — or by your tax return due date if earlier.

-Both deadlines are statutory and run concurrently — Day 180 is not 180 days after your 45-day window closes.
 Planning your exchange means working backward from these dates before you list your property.

-The table below assumes a sale closing on April 9, 2026:
+Assuming a sale closing on April 9, 2026:

 | 1031 Timeline | Action Required | 2026 Example Deadline |